 The role of the economic development incubator is to be a place where a baby business can be nurtured and looked after until it is ready to survive on its own.
 The incubator typically employs a trained manager who has business knowledge and experience that can be shared with the new business owners.

 Supporting entrepreneurs should be close to the number one task of every economic development agency.
+Make sure your governmental, quasi-governmental or private organization has a sound understanding of building and sustaining a local economy through growing your own local businesses.

 Expenses are kept low.
 Tenants are charged rent, but often not to the full extent of the government or economic development organization's expenses.